kayhhh/houseki/README.md

   <strong>A lightweight, modular, and extendable 3D game engine built for the web.</strong>
 </div>

-## 🕹️ Examples
+## 🕹️ Demo

-See the engine live at [lattice-engine.vercel.app](https://lattice-engine.vercel.app/), or dive right in to the [demo source code](./examples/src/demos/) and see how it works.
+See the engine live at [lattice-engine.vercel.app](https://lattice-engine.vercel.app/), or dive right in to the [source code](./examples/src/demos/) and see how it works.

 ## 🤔 Motivation